LTUC/amman-prep-d14/Class-10/facilitator/content.md

 # Class 10 Guide

 The "Lecture Main Topics" section for each day can be used as a possible outline for a lecture.
-They're flows that have worked before, but feel free to deviate and do your own thing as fits your class.
+They're flows that have worked before but feel free to deviate and do your own thing as fits your class.

 ## Overview of Today

-Today's lecture will teach students recursion and call stack, pass by value and by reference, Regex and its uses.
+Today's lecture will teach students recursion and call stack, pass by value and by reference, and Regex and its uses.

 ## Recursion:
 ### What is Recursion: